MemerGamer/ObsidianNotes-GraphTheory/README.md

 ## Data extraction

-For discretion I will not include my `graph.json` file, however I provide [my method for extracting the graph](./DataExtraction/).
+For discretion I will not include my `graph.json` file, however I provide [my method for extracting the graph, and renaming it with a convention](./DataExtraction/).

 ## If you don't want to extract the Graph from Obsidian